kfgodel/hibernate-by-convention/readme.md

-# Programmatic Hibernate
+# Hibernate By Convention

-Project to abstract some of the unused hibernate details and offer a simplified programmatic interface to hibernate
+Project that tries to simplify hibernate usage by using certain conventions and offering a programatic access to it